amd/aocl-sparse/docs/solvers.rst

 where :math:`A` is a sparse full-rank square matrix of size :math:`n` by :math:`n`, :math:`b` is a dense :math:`n`-vector, and :math:`x` is the vector of unknowns also of size :math:`n`.
 The framework solves the previous problem using either the Conjugate Gradient method or GMRES.
 It supports a variety of preconditioners (*accelerators*) such as
 Symmetric Gauss-Seidel or Incomplete LU factorization, ILU(0).

 Iterative solvers at each step (iteration) find a better approximation to the solution of the linear system of equations in the sense that it reduces an error metric.
 In contrast, direct solvers only provide a solution once the full algorithm as been executed.
 A great advantage of iterative solvers is that they can be interrupted once an approximate solution is deemed acceptable.

 Forward and Reverse Communication Interfaces
 --------------------------------------------

-The suite presents two separate interfaces to all the iterative solvers, a direct one, :cpp:func:`aoclsparse_itsol_d_rci_solve` (:cpp:func:`aoclsparse_itsol_s_rci_solve`), and a reverse communication (RCI) one :cpp:func:`aoclsparse_itsol_d_rci_solve` (:cpp:func:`aoclsparse_itsol_s_rci_solve`).
+The suite presents two separate interfaces to all the iterative solvers, a direct one, :cpp:func:`aoclsparse_itsol_d_solve` (:cpp:func:`aoclsparse_itsol_s_solve`), and a reverse communication (RCI) one :cpp:func:`aoclsparse_itsol_d_rci_solve` (:cpp:func:`aoclsparse_itsol_s_rci_solve`).
 While the underlying algorithms are exactly the same, the difference lies in how data is communicated to the solvers.

 The direct communication interface expects to have explicit access to the coefficient matrix :math:`A`.
 On the other hand, the reverse communication interface makes no assumption on the matrix storage.
 Thus when the solver requires some matrix operation such as a matrix-vector product, it returns control to the user and asks the user perform the operation and provide the results by calling again the RCI solver.

 Recommended Workflow